StrawHatXYZ/website/src/content/post/privacy_policy.md

 ---
-title: "Privacy sPolicy"
+title: "Privacy Policy"
 publishDate: "4 SEP 2023"
 description: "Privacy Page We take the security of your data seriously and employ a variety of security measures to safeguard your personal information."
-tags: ["example", "blog",privacy_page]
+tags: ["privacy", "security"]
 ---

 # Privacy Policy for [DISCOVER]